 The Path Width tool lets you customize the Stroke width.

 The path that you are going to edit must have a Stroke applied.
-Its original width doesn't matter.
-If the most part of the path should finally have certain width, let's say 20 px, you can start from the Stroke width set to 20 px.
+Its original width doesn't matter, but you can decrease the amount of work to do in the following way.
+If the most part of the path should have certain width, let's say 20 px, you can start from the Stroke width set to 20 px.

 While holding down the Opt key, you can move a handle on only one side.
 This lets you create non-symmetrical strokes.